top of page

 Aan’t Vette Winery & De Doornkraal Vinotel

-Our first stop up the Garden Route was at the four-star De Doornkraal Vinotel in Riversdale (the first Garden Route town when traveling from Cape Town).
+Our first kid-friendly stop up the Garden Route was at the four-star De Doornkraal Vinotel in Riversdale (the first Garden Route town when traveling from Cape Town).
 We stayed for two nights in a lovely two-bedroom family cottage on the edge of the estate’s single block of Syrah, which has yielded multiple award-winning wines, both red (Syrah) and blush (Syrah Blanc de Noir).
 The cottage also overlooks a tranquil dam.
 The experience was truly splendid, and it was a shame that we could not stay longer than two nights!

 The kids admiring the reflection on the vineyard dam